matfish2/craft-optimum/README.md

 ## Craft Optimum

+> **_IMPORTANT:_** Version 2.1.0 (Craft 5)/ 1.5.0 (Craft 4) introduces a breaking change.
+If you upgrade to this version, you will need to [call `optimumFireEvent`](#4-fire-the-event) explicitly in your twig template.

 This plugin allows the user to conduct server-side A/B testing in CraftCMS.
 As opposed to client-side testing (e.g using Google Optimize), the test variant is rendered on the server-side, resulting in better UX, performance and enhanced flexibility.

-Once an experiment is set the data is automatically sent to Google Analytics 4 as a [custom dimension](https://support.google.com/analytics/answer/10075209).
+Once an experiment is set you can send the data to your tracking platform and start tracking.
+By default, the event is sent for Google Analytics 4 as a [custom dimension](https://support.google.com/analytics/answer/10075209).
 You then have the full power of analytics to compare the test groups over different metrics (e.g conversion, engagement etc.)

+If you are using a different analytics platform, you can still use the plugin to conduct the test, by passing a custom `fireEvent` closure.

 ### Requirements

 1. Craft CMS 4.x or later.
+If using GA to track:
 2. A Google Analytics 4 (GA4) Account.
 3. Google Tag Manager script installed on the page (type `gtag` in the browser console to verify).